Haplogroup G-M406: Middle East

+China

+G-M406 and its subclades G-PF3293, G-M3302 and G-L14 were found in the Hui People of China by 23mofang lab, totaling 0.66% of Hui people samples analyzed.

+Of note regarding G-M3302 among the Hui is that all 5 testers actually belong to a much deeper subclade found only (for now) in Shangdong Province.
+The actual clade is G-M3302>M3422>M3240>M3336>FT203871>FT27194>MF344148.
+The split at FT27194 occurred about 500 BC as estimated by TheYTree.

 Other areas

 The largest source of G STR samples from Iran is the YHRD database where only 1 of 340 Iranian samples has a value of 21 for DYS390 together with the other marker values consistent with G-M406 samples.
 It is possible G-M406 persons in Iran have different STR marker values.
 The countries that share the Persian Gulf and Gulf of Oman with Iran were the subject of a separate small study which provided STR samples with G patterns similar to those in Iran.
 But the percentage of G-M406 (based on the 21 value) would seem higher than in Iran in Dubai with half of 6 G samples with 21.
 None of the three G samples from Yemen and Saudi Arabia had this DYS390 value.

+In 2012 a published study on Iranian men "Ancient Migratory Events in the Middle East: New Clues from the Y Chromosome Variation of Modern Iranians" released a study with close to 1,000 Iranian samples.
+Of these 6.1% were G samples and 0.7% were G-M406+.
+This implies that up to 0.6 million Iranian men could be G-M406+.
+This would be the largest or second largest grouping in the world.
+At least two modern samples of the G-S3950+ branch are known to be of northern Iranian, likely Azeri origin.

 In the Nasidze study of the Caucasus Mountains area, his 87 likely G STR samples now in the YHRD database have only 8 samples with the distinctive DYS390 value of 21 that is the overwhelming feature of the G-M406 group.
 Only in Georgia where 3 of 16 likely G samples have 21 does G-M406 apparently have a significant presence.